bunnyguide/bunnyguide.github.io/index.md

 You can read more about options on the housing page.

-## Other accessories
+# Other accessories

+The following items are things that you might not need immediately, but are good purchases for keeping your bunny happy and healthy in the long term.

-### Nail trimmers
+## Nail trimmers

 You'll need to trim your bunny's nails every month or so.
 When the bunny's nails get too long they can get caught on things or even curl back in and cause pain to the bunny.
 You can clip nails relatively easily if you have the right clippers.
 I like these ones, they have a guard that will keep you from accidentally cutting off too much of the nail.

-grooming brush
+## Grooming Brush

 Bunnies go through shedding cycles, so you'll need a good grooming brush.
 In my experience, the Furminator works best.
-Many others prefer silicone mid
+Though made for cats, the Furminator works great for any fur, including the finer fur of certain breeds (like Holland Lops) that other brushes often aren't very effective on.

 hiding tunnel